Masterofhak1/groundshattering-thesis-surge-arresters/README.md

 # Surge Arrester Testing - Analysis & Modeling

 Hi!
-If you have found this repository for surge arrester testing (or stumbled by accident?), I would recommend you read first my thesis here: [Surge Arrester Analysis in the Insulation Region](https://resolver.tudelft.nl/uuid:81ae282d-0ad8-44b0-adf3-3be180313855) to understand the context behind most of the code(s).
+If you have found this repository for surge arrester testing (or stumbled by accident?), I would recommend you read first my thesis here: [Characterisation of Arresters for Harmonic Overvolatge Studies](https://resolver.tudelft.nl/uuid:81ae282d-0ad8-44b0-adf3-3be180313855) to understand the context behind most of the code(s).

 To my supervisors visiting this page: send me an email when you're working on it ;)